MarvinMartin24/Asynchronous-Server-Project/README.md

 ### Lunch it !

-To lunch our 3 services, go to your file directory and use this:
+To launch our 3 services, go to your file directory and use this:
 ```bash
 docker-compose up -d --build
 ```